WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 #### Consolidate several change coins, but in a CoinJoin directly.
 If you would consolidate many change coins in a regular non-CoinJoin transaction in the `Send` tab, then any outside observer can easily see that one user controls all these coins.
-Because there are many hundreds of randomly ordered inputs in a Wasabi CoinJoin transaction, it is no longer this easy to find out which ones of these belong to one single user.
+Because there are hundreds of randomly ordered inputs in a Wasabi CoinJoin transaction, it is no longer easy to find out which coins belong to one single user.
 However, during the [input registration phase](/FAQ/FAQ-UseWasabi.md#what-is-happening-in-the-input-registration-phase), your wallet provides an input proof for all the registered coins to the coordinator.
 Thus the coordinator knows that you control all these coins, and although zkSnacks claims to not keep any logs, it is a reasonable assumption that everyone knows what the coordinator knows.
 In this CoinJoin you get an equal value anonymity set coin, which is no longer tied to any of your change coins, and a change output that can be tied to these inputs.